5 Benefits of an Inverter Air Conditioner

 Disadvantages of an Inverter AC

-There’s not much of a downside to using inverter technology, but here are a few factors to consider:
+There’s not much of a downside to inverter units and inverter technology, but here are a few factors to consider:

 - More expensive – Due to the complex design of the advanced compressor used in an inverter air conditioner, it has higher manufacturing costs and is more expensive upfront.

-- Maintenance costs – For the same reason, maintenance costs will also be higher than non-inverter models.
+- Maintenance costs – For the same reason, maintenance costs will also be higher than non-inverter systems.

 - Extreme heat – The efficiency of cooling can decrease if the outside temperature is extremely hot (approximately 46°C and above).